Snoop Dogg: 1998–2010: Misdemeanor marijuana charges

-In September 2006, Broadus was detained at John Wayne Airport in Orange County, California by airport security after airport screeners found a collapsible police baton in his carry-on bag.
-Donald Etra, Broadus's lawyer, told deputies the baton was a prop for a musical sketch.
-Broadus was sentenced to three years' probation and 160 hours of community service for the incident, starting in September 2007.
-He was arrested again in October 2006 at Bob Hope Airport in Burbank after being stopped for a traffic infraction; he was arrested for possession of a firearm and for suspicion of transporting an unspecified amount of marijuana, according to a police statement.
-The following month, after taping an appearance on The Tonight Show with Jay Leno, he was arrested again for possession of marijuana, cocaine and a firearm.
-Two members of his entourage, according to the Burbank police statement, were admitted members of the Rollin 20's Crips gang and were arrested on separate charges.
-In April 2007 he was given a three-year suspended sentence, five years' probation and 800 hours of community service after pleading no contest to two felony charges of drug and gun possession by a convicted felon.
-He was also prohibited from hiring anyone with a criminal record or gang affiliation as a security guard or driver.
+2006–2007: Airport arrests and convictions

-On April 26, 2006, Broadus and members of his entourage were arrested after being turned away from British Airways' first class lounge at Heathrow Airport in London.
-Broadus and his party were denied entry to the lounge due to some members flying in economy class.
+On April 26, 2006, Snoop Dogg and members of his entourage were arrested after being turned away from British Airways' first class lounge at Heathrow Airport in London.
+Snoop Dogg and his party were denied entry to the lounge due to some members flying in economy class.
 After being escorted outside, the group got in a fight with the police and vandalized a duty-free shop.
 Seven police officers were injured during the incident.
-After a night in jail, Broadus and the other men were released on bail the next day but he was unable to perform a scheduled concert in Johannesburg.
-On May 15 the Home Office decided that he would be denied entry to the United Kingdom for the foreseeable future and his British visa was denied the following year.
-As of March 2010 however, Broadus was allowed back into the UK.
-The entire group was banned from British Airways "for the foreseeable future".
+After a night in jail, Snoop Dogg and the other men were released on bail the next day but he was unable to perform a scheduled concert in Johannesburg.

-In April 2007, the Australian Department of Immigration and Citizenship banned him from entering the country on character grounds, citing his prior criminal convictions.
-He had been scheduled to appear at the MTV Australia Video Music Awards on April 29, 2007.
-The Australian Department of Immigration and Citizenship lifted the ban in September 2008 and had granted him a visa to tour Australia.
-The DIAC said: "In making this decision, the department weighed his criminal convictions against his previous behaviour while in Australia, recent conduct – including charity work – and any likely risk to the Australian community ...
-We took into account all relevant factors and, on balance, the department decided to grant the visa."
+In September 2006, Snoop Dogg was detained at John Wayne Airport in Orange County, California, by airport security after airport screeners found a collapsible police baton in his carry-on bag.
+Donald Etra, Snoop Dogg's lawyer, told deputies the baton was a prop for a musical sketch.
+Snoop Dogg was sentenced to three years' probation and 160 hours of community service for the incident, starting in September 2007.
+He was arrested again in October 2006 at Bob Hope Airport in Burbank after being stopped for a traffic infraction; he was arrested for possession of a firearm and for suspicion of transporting an unspecified amount of marijuana, according to a police statement.
+The following month, after taping an appearance on The Tonight Show with Jay Leno, he was arrested again for possession of marijuana, cocaine and a firearm.
+Two members of his entourage, according to the Burbank police statement, were admitted members of the Rollin' 20s Crips gang and were arrested on separate charges.
+In April 2007, he was given a three-year suspended sentence, five years' probation and 800 hours of community service after pleading no contest to two felony charges of drug and gun possession by a convicted felon.
+He was also prohibited from hiring anyone with a criminal record or gang affiliation as a security guard, talent manager or driver.